-Your baby’s gut can be prone to infection and illness at birth.
-But, the Good News is that you can start to strengthen your baby’s gut for the future!
-Explore these easy tips to build a healthy gut for your baby today!
+Your baby’s digestive system can be prone to infection and illness at birth.
+But, the Good News is that you can start to strengthen your baby’s digestive system for the future!
+Explore these easy tips to build a healthy digestive system for your baby today!

 Your Baby is Arriving!